inf112-v20/staring-horse/README.md

     *   Run Main.java

 ### Known bugs
-    *   Player can move background tiles.
+    *   Player can move on background tiles.
-    *   Window can not be scaled without major issues.

 Currently throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
 This has no effect on function or performance, and is just a warning.